 This became apparent recently when I wanted to move my data between two Windows 8.1 laptops.
 The screenshot below is all you get.

 If you click Yes you are asked for the location of the Easy Transfer file to import.

 If you click No the wizard closes.

-For anyone that has done desktop support for a number of years you will remember life before Windows Easy Transfer.
-In the days of XP and earlier you had to scour around the directory structure to make sure you had absolutely every file and folder necessary to make the transfer as seamless and transparent to your end users as possible.
+For anyone that has done desktop support for a number of years, you will remember life before Windows Easy Transfer.
+In the days of XP and earlier you had to scour around the directory structure to make sure you had absolutely every file and folder necessary to make the transfer as seamless and transparent to your end-users as possible.
 I would gauge a successful desktop transfer by how quickly the user could hit the ground running.

 Most of the file locations were obvious such as My Documents, or, My Pictures.
-However, depending on what applications you had loaded there were the occasional overlooked data locations.
-Outlook was a perfect example, with PST files buried several folders deep, and more-so was the often overlooked NK2 file (this contained the autocomplete data for the To: field).
+However, depending on what applications you had loaded there were the occasionally overlooked data locations.
+Outlook was a perfect example, with PST files buried several folders deep, and more-so was the often-overlooked NK2 file (this contained the autocomplete data for the To: field).
 This was even worse in earlier operating systems such as Windows 98, where software vendors just seemed to store user data wherever they liked (including the Program Files directory!).

 That being said Windows Easy Transfer was a godsend.
 Not only did it transfer all data from the old computer to the new computer but, it also remembered things like icon placement and application customizations, including transferring Mr. Fluffykins.
 It made the life of IT professionals way easier.
 Things often overlooked, like auto-complete data in Outlook, were remembered.

 Now, with Windows 8.1, that feature no longer exists and that has been lighting up the tech forums.